kamushadenes/chloe/README.md

 - Uses criticism techniques (ReAct, Chain of Thought) to determine actions, falling back to standard completion if no action is found
-- Calculates and logs the cost of each request as well as the session total cost
+- Calculates and logs the cost of each request as well as the total cost of the session
 - Scrapes websites to have them on its context
 - Searches Google for information
 - Searches and summarizes news articles